Alcohol Intervention Meeting

 Thursdays from 7:00-8:15 p.m. in Gasson Hall, Room 013G

 Women's AIM Group

 Wednesdays from 4:00-5:15 p.m. in Gasson Hall, Room 013G

 Tim Burke, firstname.lastname@example.org

 Bill Carlo, email@example.com

 IMPORTANT: Please be certain of your referral before proceeding.
-This registration form is to be used for AIM only (please go to BASICS Registration Form if you are required to complete the BASICS program, or to the CHOICES Registration Form if you are required to complete the CHOICES program).
+This registration form is to be used for AIM only.
 To register for AIM, please complete the form below.
 Within approximately one week, you will be contacted with further instructions.

 PLEASE NOTE: If this is a self-referral, there is no fee.
 However, if your attendance is a result of a disciplinary or court sanction, a $100 administrative fee will be charged to your student account upon completion of the program.
 Completing the AIM program entails an initial individual meeting with one of the AIM counselors and attendance at 10 group sessions.
 For questions about registering for AIM, please contact us at firstname.lastname@example.org.

 Please complete the form below.
 Note that all fields marked with an asterick are required.